 Skip to main content

-We are very proud that 2021 marks the 15-year anniversary of KU Cares, our award winning, comprehensive package of support for care leavers, estranged students, young adult carers' and sanctuary scholars at Kingston University.
+We are very proud that 2021 marked the 15-year anniversary of KU Cares, our award winning, comprehensive package of support for care leavers, estranged students, young adult carers' and sanctuary scholars at Kingston University.

-To celebrate this achievement, we are sharing the story of KU Cares and celebrating our students who have connected with us through the scheme.
+We are sharing the story of KU Cares and celebrating our students who have connected with us through the scheme.
 You can follow our campaign on social media and join the conversation by using #KUCares15.

 I've been truly lucky because of the support I've received from KU Cares.
 They offer practical support that students usually go to their parents for and give you that home-from-home feeling.
 I really love the team.